saravanakumarrc/Architecture_Journey/src/azure/az-104/Virtual_Machines.md

 # Azure Virtual Machines

+Azure Virtual Machines (VMs) provide scalable, on-demand compute resources with full control over the operating system and computing environment.
+From development and testing to running production applications, VMs offer flexible sizing options, extensive OS support, and seamless integration with other Azure services.
+With features like availability sets, managed disks, and auto-scaling, Azure VMs enable you to build resilient and high-performing cloud infrastructure.

 ## Overview
 Azure Virtual Machines (VMs) provide on-demand, scalable computing resources.
 They support Windows, Linux, and custom images, allowing you to run virtually any workload in the cloud.